miolabs/MIOJSLibs/DEVELOPERS.md

 Refers to files within the `_layouts` directory, that define the markup for your theme.

 - `default.html` &mdash; The base layout that lays the foundation for subsequent layouts.
-The derived layouts inject their contents into this file at the line that says ` {{ content }} ` and are linked to this file via [FrontMatter](https://jekyllrb.com/docs/frontmatter/) declaration `layout: default`.
+The derived layouts inject their contents into this file at the line that says `{{ content }}` and are linked to this file via [FrontMatter](https://jekyllrb.com/docs/frontmatter/) declaration `layout: default`.
 - `home.html` &mdash; The layout for your landing-page / home-page / index-page. [[More Info.](#home-layout)]
 - `page.html` &mdash; The layout for your documents that contain FrontMatter, but are not posts.
 - `post.html` &mdash; The layout for your posts.
 - `docs.html` &mdash; The layout of the documentation pages.

 ### Includes

 Refers to snippets of code within the `_includes` directory that can be inserted in multiple layouts (and another include-file as well) within the same theme-gem.

 - `disqus_comments.html` &mdash; Code to markup disqus comment box.
-  - `footer.html` &mdash; Defines the site's footer section.
+- `navigation.html` &mdash; Defines the side navbar
 - `google-analytics.html` &mdash; Inserts Google Analytics module (active only in production environment).
 - `head.html` &mdash; Code-block that defines the `<head></head>` in *default* layout.
 - `header.html` &mdash; Defines the site's main header section.
 By default, pages with a defined `title` attribute will have links displayed here.

 ### Sass

 Refers to `.scss` files within the `_sass` directory that define the theme's styles.

 - `theme.scss` &mdash; The core file imported by preprocessed `main.scss`, it defines the variable defaults for the theme and also further imports sass partials to supplement itself.

 ### Assets